 In connection with 9/11, any book recommendation risks seeming trivial.
 Even the best writing can’t bring back the dead.
 Ten years after the event, the most a book can hope for is to embody a stance opposite from the one that drove those planes into those buildings.
-In other words, to be humane, courageous, and sophisticated.
+In other words, to be humane, sophisticated, and wise.
 Also, ironic.

 At least one pundit pronounced irony dead after 9/11, as if like iron it were the marker of an age that civilization had outgrown.
 But irony is still our best technology, the only one guaranteed never to become obsolete.
 We didn’t invent it—it’s a built-in feature of our world—but we can try to master it.
 It didn’t contribute to the attacks, and it can help prevent others.